johannes-manner/SeMoDe/README.md

 ## Getting Started

-SeMoDe is a prototype for troubleshooting Serverless Lambda function implemented in Java.
+SeMoDe is a prototype for troubleshooting Serverless Lambda functions implemented in Java.
 The idea is the combination between a monitoring service, like CloudWatch, to create notifications, if anomalous function behavior is detected, and debugging the function on a developer's machine.
 This tool enables an automatic test generation, where a developer must update a view settings and can use a test skeleton as the basis for further investigation of the errors, which caused the failed executions.
+Also further research interests, like performance measurement etc., are integrated in this tool to provide a cli tool for different purposes and platforms.

 The tool itself is in an early stage and needs feedback and participation of the GitHub community.
 Feel free to contribute :)